bhecquet/seleniumRobot/doc/chap4_Run_tests.md

 #### Minimal Configuration ####

-See §3.3 for the minimal TestNG XML file
+See §3.3 - 'TestNG file' for the minimal TestNG XML file to use to start a test

 #### Centralized XML configuration ####